-At the end of the day, conversion rate is just the tip of the ice break and is oftentimes a red herring.
-Yes, it is important to watch your conversion rate and try to improve it.
-In today’s ecommerce environment though, merchants are being squeezed at every corner.
+At the end of the day, conversion rate is just the tip of the ice and is oftentimes a red herring.
+In today’s ecommerce environment, you have many hurdles.
 Here are some of the factors facing merchants:

-Considering all these factors, we know that merchants are now starting to focus more on retaining loyal users and increasing profitability.
-We all know that it’s cheaper to retain a customer than it is to acquire a new one.
-Therefore it is vital that merchants are continually optimizing their operations to ensure maximum profit from their already developed customer base and acquisition channels.
+Considering all these factors, we know merchants are now starting to focus more on retaining loyal users and increasing profitability.
+It’s cheaper to retain a customer than it is to acquire a new one.
+Therefore, it’s vital that merchants continually optimize their operations to ensure maximum profit from their already developed customer base and acquisition channels.

-At OrderMetrics we live and breath everything to do with ecommerce profitability (learn more about us here).
-As a result we’re able to present to you the most overlooked metrics that greatly affect profitability.
-In this article we’re going to focus on shipping costs; specifically on the tradeoffs of over or under charging for shipping.
-Generally, we’ve seen that on average merchants are under charging on shipping by $2.20.
-With net profit being pushed lower and lower due to the factors mentioned above, it is critically important that merchants fix their shipping costs to ensure they're not losing money.
+At OrderMetrics, we live and breath profitability (learn more about us here).
+In this article, we break down shipping costs, specifically on the tradeoffs of over or under charging for shipping.
+On average, merchants under charge on shipping by $2.20.
+With net profit being pushed lower and lower due to the factors mentioned above, this is a must-fix.

 Shipping pricing can often be a contentious topic – some experts recommend pricing shipping at costs, others swear by free shipping for all orders and some find themselves somewhere in between.
 Shipping pricing can have significant impact on shopping cart abandonment and customer buying behavior.
 A good shipping pricing strategy should work with your current cost structure and shape customer buying behavior.

 Shipping at cost is simple to implement and easy to manage.
-Shipping at cost is good for companies with wider product catalogues and with items that have a wide range of shipping costs.
-Shipping at cost has the advantage of typically not undercharging for shipping and making per-order profit calculation easier.
-Shipping at cost can also be used in conjunction with flat rate shipping with order minimums.
+This method is good for companies with wider product catalogues and items that have a wide range of shipping costs.
+The advantage of shipping at cost is typically not undercharging for shipping and making per-order profit calculation easier.
+It can also work in conjunction with flat rate shipping with order minimums.